-71004.
-Whenever by law any power is conferred, or duty imposed, upon a clerk of any court superseded by a municipal or justice court, the person discharging the same or similar duties in the municipal or justice court has the same power and duty with respect to his office in the municipal court or justice court.
+- SEC. \\\\.
+Section 71004 of the Government Code is amended to read: - 71004.
+Whenever by law any power is conferred, or duty imposed, upon a clerk of any court superseded by a municipal or justice court, the person discharging the same or similar duties in the municipal or justice court has the same power and duty with respect to his the office in the municipal court or justice court. - Comment.

-Comment.
 Section 71004 is amended to reflect elimination of the justice court.
 Cal.
 Const. art.
-VI, \S 1, 5(b).
+VI, §§ 1, 5(b).